gidden/cyclopts/docs/theory/f_th_reactor_supply.rst

 * Do preferences match reality?
 Would every facility want to process UOX?

-Geospatial Assignment
+Location Assignment
 ---------------------

-Geospatial considerations will be handled in the same manner as the request case.
+Location considerations will be handled in the same manner as the request case.